-13) Power Supply (PWR_FAN), CPU (CPU_FAN), Chassis (CHA_FAN / F_FAN) Fan Connectors (3 pins)
+14) Power Supply, CPU, Chassis Fan Connectors (3-pin PWR_FAN, CPU_FAN1, CHA_FAN)

 These connectors support cooling fans of 350mA (4.2 Watts) or less.
 Orientate the fans so that the heat sink fins allow airflow to go across the onboard heat sink(s) instead of the expansion slots.
 Depending on the fan manufacturer, the wiring and plug may be different.
 The red wire should be positive, while the black should be ground.
 Connect the fan's plug to the board taking into consideration the polarity of the connector.